 Plas Teg is a mansion built in the Jacobean style.
 You can find it in the North Wales village of Flintshire, overlooking the town below.
-Built in an area which is rich in ancient burial, history and witchcraft.
+Built in an area which is rich in ancient burial rituals, history and witchcraft.
 The walls of this mansion have witnessed a lot during the 400 years the house exists.
-And some of its history is quite dark…
+And most of its history is quite dark.

 The history of Plas Teg